prathimacode-hub/Dev-Mint/README.md

 Your projects should contain certain flow to maintain similarity across all other projects.
 Make sure to note these things, before you create a issue or PR.

 Create an issue with your idea, approach, your expected outcome and why it's useful to be necessary to be included in this project.
 For PR, include issue number along with PR template, it's details and compiled output screenshot.

-## ⚙️ Things to Note

-* Make sure you do not copy codes from external sources because that work will not be considered.
-Plagiarism is strictly not allowed.
-* You can only work on issues that have been assigned to you.
-* If you want to contribute the script, it's preferable that you create a new issue before making a PR and link your PR to that issue.
-* If you have modified/added code, make sure the code compiles before submitting.
-* Strictly use snake_case (underscore_separated) in your file_name and push it in the correct folder.
-* Add Screenshots and output video to help us know what this Script is all about.
-* Do not update the **[README.md](https://github.com/prathimacode-hub/Dev-Mint/blob/main/README.md).**

 ## 💻 Workflow: